 A recent NewtonX survey with VCs who have invested more than $4M in urban technology over the past five years revealed that 72% see public sector city entities as regulators, not shapers.

 Public and private will become increasingly murky when it comes to the development of smart cities.
 In general, startups and tech giants are the ones building the technology that will shape our urban centers, but their motives are at odds with the public interest.
 To delve into this tension, the NewtonX survey with urban technology investors included sections on the relationship between urban tech companies and urban space regulators/ planners.
-The data and insights in this article are informed by this survey.
+Our B2B market research survey informed the data and insights in this article

 For the Greater Good, or a Greater Bottom Line?